We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Collard greens have a high vitamin A content.
 Vitamin A is necessary for sebum production, and this keeps hair moisturized.

 Vitamin A is crucial for the growth of all bodily tissues, including skin and hair.
-It also supports the immune system and the eyes and helps keep the body’s organs healthy.
+It also

 An adult woman